 The one caveat?
 Social security taxes only apply to taxable wages up to $147,000—so the maximum an employer will pay in social security taxes in 2022 is $9,114 per employee.

 Employers are also required to pay taxes for the Federal Unemployment Tax Act—also known as FUTA—which helps pay for benefits for unemployed workers.
 If you pay more than $1,500 in wages to your employee, you have to pay FUTA taxes on an annual basis; however, FUTA only applies to the first $7,000 of wages for each employee.

 According to the IRS, the standard FUTA rate is 6 percent; however, businesses who file an Employer’s Annual Federal Unemployment Tax Return (Form 940) may qualify for a 5.4 percent tax credit—bringing your total FUTA tax rate to 0.6 percent.

 In addition to FUTA, individual states also have their own unemployment tax rates, which vary by state—and can dramatically increase or decrease your employee costs.
-For example, in 2017, the maximum state unemployment tax rate in New Mexico was 5.4 percent, while the maximum state unemployment tax rate in Wisconsin was 12 percent—more than double.
+For example, in 2021, the maximum state unemployment tax rate in New Mexico was 5.4 percent, while the maximum state unemployment tax rate in Massachusetts was 14.37 percent—nearly triple.